louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## Extensions to Multipath QUIC.

-Flexicast QUIC modifies Multipath QUIC is several ways to enable the utilization of a shared unidirectional flow as one of the Multipath QUIC paths.
+Flexicast QUIC modifies Multipath QUIC is several ways to enable the utilization of a shared unidirectional path, the flexicast flow, as one of the Multipath QUIC paths.
-The shared unidirectional flow can be transported on top of an IP multicast distribution tree, which brings several challenges:
+The flexicast flow can be transported on top of an IP multicast distribution tree to reach several receivers simultaneously, which brings several challenges:

 1. An IP multicast tree is unidirectional, in contrast with a Multipath QUIC path.